 Adapting and improving by the minute, technology has given fraudulent players the upper-hand and ease-of-ability to lure our populations' elderly investors with false promises and unobtainable guarantees.
 One could allege that the SEC’s declination to adopt an updated wealth standard hasn’t just left the door unlocked, but kept it wide-open, and by doing so, has left our seniors and other vulnerable adults meeting the untouched financial threshold, exposed to exploitation, fraud, and Ponzi-schemes.

 However, in the SEC’s comments about their decision, they surmised that keeping the financial threshold at the inceptive level introduced in 1982 was based upon their lack of assurance that an increase of the threshold’s bottom-line would contemporaneously equal an increase of the financial sophistication.
 Furthermore, the SEC believed that, not only was the evidence insufficient in correlating investor net worth to that of investor sophistication, but that updating the threshold to match inflation could in turn, significantly deflate the remaining market of accredited investors.
 In the end, the SEC determined the threat posed to our capital markets by reducing the number of investors to be of more immediate harm than they could justify by bolstering investor risk protections and imposing an immediate catch-up inflation amendment.

-Although we were not able to cover all of the SEC's adoptions to the accredited investor definition, we encourage you to read the order to fully understand what the adopted rules are and how they may affect you, whether you are an investor or fund manager.
+Although we could not cover all of the SEC's adoptions to the accredited investor definition, we encourage you to read the order to fully understand the adopted rules and how they may affect you, whether you are an investor or fund manager.